On the benefits of index insurance in US agriculture: a large-scale analysis using satellite data: Context and conceptual model

-The discussion so far focused on measuring the benefits of index insurance versus no insurance.
-The next question is how index insurance compares to farm-based insurance, which is a more stringent and also more informative test.
-Noting that no-insurance is equivalent to a farm-based insurance with a 0\% trigger level, we seek to strengthen our comparison, comparing now the utility of index insurance to increasing coverage levels for the farm-based product.
+For the comparison of index insurance versus farm insurance, we are faced with the additional problem of having to choose the trigger level for the farm insurance.
+As discussed above (see Figure~\ref{fig:Demand-for-insurance}), while almost all farmers choose the 90\% trigger level for area-based insurance, there is much more heterogeneity for the choice of the farm-level trigger.
+To handle this, we introduce a new measure describing the equivalent in terms of farm coverage of an index-based product with coverage at 90\%.
 We name such measure the \emph{farm-equivalent risk coverage}, which we define as the highest level of farm-based insurance for which index insurance is at least as good or better.
 The higher this number is, the more protection index insurance gives in terms of an ideal farm-based scheme.
 Formally, our measure is defined as: